-OCTA provides docent-led hikes and equestrian rides in the Preserves.
-OCTA is anticipated to release the wilderness Preserve hiking and equestrian riding tour calendar for the remainder of 2021 in August with docentled hike and equestrian ride events anticipated to resume in September 2021.
+In September 2021, OCTA reinitiated docent-led hikes and equestrian ride tours in the Preserves.
 Staff will continue to monitor the impacts of COVID-19 and potential health agency guidance on public gatherings.
 The schedule will also be available on the M2 website at www.PreservingOurLegacy.org.

 As part of the safeguards in place for the M2 Program, a 12-member EOC makes recommendations on the allocation of environmental freeway mitigation funds and monitors the implementation of the Conservation Plan between OCTA and state and federal Wildlife Agencies.
 The EOC has led efforts with policy recommendations to the Board and has operated in an open and transparent manner which has garnered the trust of stakeholders, ranging from the environmental community to the recreational community to Orange County citizens.
-See map of Preserves and funded restoration properties on the following page.
+See the map of Preserves and funded restoration properties on the following page.